suneetasharma/SOC-Hands-On-Challenge/5-Threat-Intel-Forensics/Day22_5_Threat_Intel_Forensics_Phishing-Email-Analysis/README.md

 ---

 ### Recap
-This investigation confirmed that the sender’s domain was suspicious and the IP was flagged by reputation services.
-A spoofed brand and urgent messaging were present in the body content.
+This investigation confirmed that the sender’s domain was suspicious and the IP had a poor reputation.
+The email content included spoofed branding and urgency—classic signs of a phishing attempt.
+The analysis provided a full walkthrough of how to extract key indicators and assess threat credibility using open-source tools.

 ## ✅ Learning Outcome